Baqueira Beret Ski Resort

-Baqueira has 111 ski runs divided into 6 green pistes for beginners; 43 blue and 45 red pistes for intermediates; and 17 black pistes and 3 official itineraries for strong skiers and freeriders.
-In total this provides 165km of runs and covers 2273 hectares (5617 acres) which in layman’s terms means this is a medium-sized area that should be big enough for most skiers for a week’s holiday, especially as there is lots of unofficial off-piste terrain for stronger skiers to explore.
+Baqueira’s ski area covers 2273 hectares (5617 acres) and has over 165km of ski runs divided into more than 100 different pistes plus a handful of official ungroomed freeride routes.
+In layman’s terms this means Baqueira is a medium-sized area that should be big enough for most skiers for a week’s holiday, especially as there is a lot of unofficial off-piste terrain for stronger skiers to explore.

 The ski area has three lift-linked sectors: Baqueira which has skiing all the way down to the resort at 1500m: Beret which is 9km by road to the north east, 350m higher up the mountain, and has skiing on both sides of the valley; and Bonaigua, about 9km south east of Baqueira, which is shown in the photo and has the highest base station at 1900m.
 The connections between the sectors are excellent, with a choice of blue and red runs, so almost everyone can explore all three sectors.
 Baciver, the newest and highest part of the ski area, is part of the Beret sector but is easily approached from Baqueira.
 Two long and steep drag lifts (boarders beware) ascend to 2610m giving access to red runs and plenty of off-piste.
 At Beret, there is a Snowpark with three levels of difficulty and a separate Bordercross park.

 The ski lift system generally copes with the demands placed upon it.
 On weekdays outside of peak holiday periods there are no lift-queues at all, but queues can build up when the resort gets busier.
-There are five drag lifts and two T-bars, which some skiers (and most boarders) might feel is too many.
+There is a handful of draglifts and T-bars, which some boarders might feel is too many.
 Most of the chairlifts are modern, detachable, high-speed ones.